julia-dizhak/movie-app/README.md

 You can definitely use React without JSX but it makes React a lot more elegant.
 Just like XML (extensible markup language), JSX tags have a tag name, attributes, and children.
 If an attribute value is enclosed in quotes, the value is a string.

-attribute ClassName (reserved in HTMl)
+attribute ClassName (reserved in HTML)

-custom components with a capital letter, native HTML DOM element by lowercase
+Custom components with a capital letter, native HTML DOM element - by lowercase

-props -
+props are how we pass data around React

-Stateless function component (no render, no state)
+Create a React component by stateless function component (no render, no state)

-##
+## Lesson 3: display output in React with a components render Method
+How to structure JSX in a React component.

+## Lesson 4: set properties on React Components
+we can pass data into component by using props typechecking with propTypes defaultProps